rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.6/readme.md

 > **Answer**: Inactivity is defined as no interaction with the API.
 After 20 minutes of inactivity, the session should disconnect.

+> **Question**: What happens when a user fails to log in more than five times, and what is the process for unlocking their account?
+>
+> **Answer**: After five failed login attempts, the system will temporarily lock the account.
+The process for unlocking
+> the account is typically handled outside the system by an administrator, who would verify that the failed attempts were
+> not made with malicious intent.
+However, this unlocking process is not part of the current system.

 ## 3. Analysis

 In this user story, backoffice users, such as doctors, nurses, admins, and technicians, can log into the system using their credentials (username and password) to access features based on their assigned roles.
 Role-based access control ensures that each user only has access to the specific functionalities relevant to their position.

 A security measure is implemented where, after five failed login attempts, the user account is temporarily locked, and the admin is notified.
 Additionally, to maintain security, login sessions are disconnected after 20 minutes of inactivity, defined as no interaction with the API.

 ## 4. Design